 ** Internal Business & Marketing Plans

-Financial projections are a critical element of business plan preparation – see my Business Plan preparation case study for more information.
+Financial projections are a critical element of business plan preparation as outlined in my case study on writing a business plan.

 The following financial statements are generally required: